-JLCB NEWS and ARTICLES
+JLCB NEWS and PHOTOS

 Japanese Language Class Boston Student attends Graduate Program at Kindai University in Japan

 My name is Jonas Miller, and I have been a studying Japanese at Sachiko's Japanese Language School Boston since September, 2015.